San Patricio del Chañar

 San Patricio del Chañar is a town located in Añelo Department, in Neuquén Province, Argentina.

 Economy

 In San Patricio del Chañar agriculture is one of the most important activities.
 The main crop is grapes, used for the production of wine, a new business for the area and the province.

 Energy sources

-The town is provided of electric energy by a small dam located in the area.
+The town is provided with electric energy by a small dam located in the area.

 Culture

 The word Chañar comes from the Quechuan language name for a kind of bush (chical in Spanish).